All solid fuel burning equipment and assemblies require a permit; including but not limited to:

 Certificate of Compliance

-- A Certificate of Compliance will either be mailed to the property owner at a later date, or hand delivered at the time of final inspection.
+- A Certificate of Compliance will either be mailed to the property owner following completion of final inspection or hand delivered at the time of final inspection.

 - Receipt of this certification allows you to start using the equipment.
 It is recommended that masonry installations be allowed to “cure” for thirty (30) days before being used.